 Best Hostel in The Bahamas: [email protected]

-Best Mid-Range Hotel in The Bahamas: Ocean West Boutique Hotel
+Best Hotel in The Bahamas: Ocean West Boutique Hotel

 Situated by the dreamy Cable Bay, this stunning mansion offers boutique rooms with phenomenal views of the ocean from the swimming pool.
-The location itself is very peaceful, but with plenty of nearby restaurants and it’s only a short drive from the airport.
+The location itself is very peaceful, but with plenty of nearby restaurants and it’s only a short drive from Lynden Pindling International Airport.
+The rooms are sophisticated and there is a bar on site.

 The Exuma Islands